symfony/symfony-docs/testing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The tests create a kernel that runs in the ``test``
 :ref:`environment <configuration-environments>`.
-This allows to have
+This allows you to have
 special settings for your tests inside ``config/packages/test/``.

 If you have Symfony Flex installed, some packages already installed some